CelineChiLamNg/tech_mental_health/README.md

 -
 -seems that tech industry has worse mental health than other industries
 - seems that female are having a better with this mental health situation
+4. Proportion-wise, more surveyed individuals are from outside the tech industry, and the number of people seeking help has been increasing.This might suggest that those outside of tech are more likely to participate in therapy.
+Alternatively, it could indicate that everyone is increasingly likely to use therapy.

+5. There are more women in tech, and more people are seeking out help.
+Perhaps it's the women?"

 calculate correlation between increase of number of non tech users, and users seeking help